I need human help to enter verification code (office hours only)

 Maariv

-Mincha/Kabbalat Shabbat will continue to be held at 7:00 PM until September 15!
-Please join this Shabbat and enjoy a beautiful davening, thoughtful Torah study, and a wonderful community.
-Friday Night Kiddush has been sponsored by the Bellino Family in celebration of Richard McBee's birthday.
+Mincha and Kabbalat Shabbat will be held at 5:40 PM.
+Please join us this Shabbat and enjoy a beautiful davening, thoughtful Torah study, and a wonderful community.

 News